bobuk/defaultenv/README.md

 ```

-So, use `env` method to check the value of variable.
+`env` method may be used to check the value of variable.
 If variable is not defined `env` method will return `None`.
+If both environment variable and corresponding .env record is exist then  .env have a priority.
+And yes, you can use `os.environ` instead of  `env()`, all records from .env will be exported immidiately.